Talks and live events

 Live science experiments

 Throughout my presenting career, I have performed science experiments on stage to a range of audiences.
-My favourite demos include making a “poo” to explain how digestion works, builing a barometer using a flight of stairs, and setting fire to butane to demonstrate climate change.
+My favourite demos include making a ‘poo’ to explain how digestion works, building a barometer using a stairwell, and setting fire to butane to demonstrate the principles behind climate change.

 Clients